-From the Monkey King - to Taiwan to learn kung fu and back again.
+From the Monkey King - to Taiwan - master kung fu and back again.

 "Taiwan bound the airplane made the softest landing I've ever experience on a flight and everyone on the plane cheered - It was the summer of 2000"

 My interest in kung fu started as a boy sitting in front of the TV, watching the famous Chinese story The Journey West played out by the hit 70's cult Japanese television show Monkey Magic.

 I never had anyone trying to convince me to join in with martial arts and I quite naturally moved towards them.
 After a very brief introduction to Karate as a teenager I found western boxing and much preferred the approach to learning fighting skills.
 The training was fantastic and I quickly got to grips with coordination, movement and timing.